rsyncOSX/RsyncUIdocs/content/post/DevelopmentDetails.md

   - [the Swift code](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Global/ObservableReferenceSSH.swift) for the StateObject validating user input
 - [at startup of RsyncUI a check](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Newversion/NewversionJSON.swift) if there is a new version of RsyncUI available
   - there is a [JSON-file](https://github.com/rsyncOSX/RsyncUI/blob/main/versionRsyncUI/versionRsyncUI.json) with versions to update and url-link to the new version
-- [reading and decoding JSON data](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) from permanent storage into theire respective datastructures (configurations as Array<[Configurations](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/Configuration.swift)> and schedules as Array<[ConfigurationSchedule](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/ConfigurationSchedule.swift)>)
+- [reading and decoding JSON data](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) from permanent storage into theire respective datastructures, configurations as Array<[Configurations](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/Configuration.swift)> and schedules as Array<[ConfigurationSchedule](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/ConfigurationSchedule.swift)>
 - encoding the above datastructures to [JSON data and writing data](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) to permanent storage
 - subscribe, within the [process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/RsyncProcess.swift), for notifications from the NotificationCenter
 - parsing output from the above process object like [trimming and preparing output](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Output/TrimTwo.swift) from a rsync task, this trimming also looks for the string `error` in the output and reports if found